 Surgical treatment may become necessary when following patients with CP.
 Surgery may be performed in an effort to improve ambulatory function, improve standing ability, relieve pain, improve hygiene, prevent worsening scoliosis and thus respiratory decline, prevent pressure ulcers, and sometimes for cosmetic concerns.

 Contractures may be treated with tendon or muscle releases or lengthening procedures, especially in the lower extremities to improve gait.
-The treating surgeon should be warned, however, to avoid overlengthening the Achilles tendon, which may turn one gait problem and turn it into another.
+The treating surgeon should be warned, however, to avoid overlengthening the Achilles tendon, which may convert one gait problem into another.
 Crouch gait can be treated with distal femoral extension osteotomies and patellar tendon shortening or advancements.
 In-toeing or external rotation deformities may be treated with de-rotational osteotomies at the site of pathology (tibia or femur).
 Foot deformities, such as cavovarus foot, pes planovalgus, calcaneovalgus, and/or hallux valgus may be treated with tendon transfers, osteotomies, and/or fusions, as appropriate (Figure 5).
 When performing tendon transfers, split tendon transfers are often recommended to prevent over-correction.

 Hip subluxation may be treated with adductor tenotomy, but only in mild cases in younger patients.
 In the setting of more severe subluxation, adductor tenotomy alone is not apt to be effective.
 Thus, when there is severe subluxation (or worse, when frank dislocation is present), femoral and/or pelvic osteotomies are often necessary in addition to adductor release.
 A common option for the femoral osteotomy is a varus de-rotation osteotomy of the proximal femur (Figure 6).
 Options for pelvic osteotomies include Dega osteotomy (if the triradiate cartilage is still open) or a Ganz versus shelf osteotomy (if the triradiate cartilage is closed).
 In addition, total hip replacement can also be used to address CP-associated hip arthrosis in adult patients (teens and older).